Especially helpful when working with others

 Insert the Last Modified Date into a Word Document

-In Word 2010 or Word 2007, to insert the date the currently open document was last saved, or modified, click the Insert tab.
+In Word, to insert the date the currently open document was last saved, or modified, click the Insert tab.

 In the Text section of the Insert tab, click the Quick Parts button and select Field from the drop-down menu.

 If you are using Word 2003, select Field from the Insert menu.